2022 San Diego Wave FC season

-The 2022 San Diego Wave FC season is San Diego Wave FC's inaugural season as a professional women's soccer team.
-It plays in the National Women's Soccer League.
+The 2022 San Diego Wave FC season was the inaugural season for San Diego Wave FC, a professional women's soccer team based in San Diego, California, that competes in the National Women's Soccer League (NWSL).

 Background

 In January 2021, Lisa Baird, commissioner of the National Women's Soccer League, announced that an expansion team in Sacramento, California, led by Pittsburgh Penguins owner Ron Burkle and in conjunction with Sacramento Republic FC's expansion bid into Major League Soccer, would join the NWSL in 2022.
 However, Burkle never confirmed the news publicly before exiting the Sacramento Republic's ownership group.
 Instead, on June 8, 2021, the NWSL announced San Diego as the location for an expansion team owned by Burkle to begin play in 2022.
 Burkle named co-investor Matt Alvarez as his representative in the NWSL project.

 The club hired former United States women's national soccer team coach Jill Ellis, who had retired from coaching after winning her second, and the United States's fourth, FIFA Women's World Cup championship.
 Ellis said Burkle had sought her advice about NWSL expansion in 2021.
 Ellis relocated from Miami, Florida, to San Diego for the job, and described her involvement in soccer matters at the club as "minimal"; she said most of her time was spent on club business and operations.
 By April 1, 2021, the club had hired 45 employees.

 On July 12, 2021, the Wave announced Ellis's hiring of Molly Downtain, a former United States women's national team administrator who worked with Ellis from 2015 to 2019, as general manager.